Christmas Encore: Save up to 20% on Plaud NotePin for 48 hours. 🎁

 Hardware-based solutions like Plaud are especially convenient for professionals who need reliable call recordings on a regular basis for meetings, interviews, or important conversations.

-How to use PLAUD to record phone calls
+How to use Plaud to record phone calls

-Recording a call with PLAUD
+Recording a call with Plaud

 1. Start recording: Long-press the Record Button for 1 second until you feel 1 vibration